Posts

 Image

-The Barnhouse Sweat Lodge Structure 8 Some time after the initial establishment of the Barnhouse Settlement, this building was added, Structure 8.
+The Orkney Riddle The Barnhouse Sweat Lodge Structure 8 Some time after the initial establishment of the Barnhouse Settlement, this building was added, Structure 8.
 The inner part of Structure 8, the near-square building, is surrounded by a clay platform within the circular surrounding wall.
 Stone hearths, boxes, pits, and spreads of ash suggest that the outer clay platform around the outside of the square building was used for a range of activities, that might have included cooking and food preparation Barnhouse, Structure 8, plan Barnhouse, Structure 8, entrance The above photograph shows the entrance into Structure 8 with a fire hearth in the foreground, and what may or may not be a second hearth in the middle of the room beyond.
 The stonework has been designed to survive Orkney weather, but it does not accurately depict the design of the building that Neolithic people built.
-The above image shows a plan of the entrance to the structure, as it was excavated.
-At the middl...
+The above image shows a plan of the entrance to the structure, as it was excav...

 Cairns and the people in them

-Cairns and the people in them In “Beside the Ocean of Time: a chronology of Neolithic Burial Monuments and Houses in Orkney”, Seren Griffiths lists the carbon dates of human bones from 10 Orkney cairns.
+The Orkney Riddle Cairns and the people in them In “Beside the Ocean of Time: a chronology of Neolithic Burial Monuments and Houses in Orkney”, Seren Griffiths lists the carbon dates of human bones from 10 Orkney cairns.
 The cumulative data for these skeletal remains demonstrates that about 75% of the people lain in the cairns died roughly before 3000BC, the rest of them died later, mostly through the 3rd millennium BC.
 Similar findings are suggested by dating of skeletons in Scotland and England, and it is likely that the fall in numbers of bodies in cairns is, as much as anything, because after a couple of hundred years of existence the cairns were in poor condition, and often collapsing, making them sometimes risky places to enter.
 Audrey Henshall, in “Neolithic cairns of Orkney” finds that there are around 80 cairns in Orkney, of which half are stalled cairns, linear structures with an oblong space within a great mound.
-The name refers to upright stones that divide the side walls into partitio...
+The name refers to upright stones that divide the side w...

 Archaeology in the North Sea